 If you are planning an out of home campaign, you should start contacting outdoor advertising firms as early on as you can.
 But as a rule, if you want to secure your preferred locations, be sure to book 3-6 months in advance.

 Tip: You can sometimes minimise your advertising costs by securing paper or digital billboards on long term bookings that extend beyond the typical two week hire time.

 Planning your campaigns in advance, looking beyond the immediate term and booking early can be highly beneficial.

 Paper billboards are central to many successful out of home ad campaigns, with a variety of sizes available in a range of prime locations.

-And with the majority of paper billboards located on busy roadsides, they are ideally located to capture the attention of your target audience while on their daily commute, or while standing in traffic.
+And with the majority of classic billboards located on busy roadsides, they are ideally located to capture the attention of your target audience while on their daily commute, or while standing in traffic.